Decarbonization for Health Equity & Community Resilience

 ATTENDEE RESOURCES PAGE

 The password-protected attendee resources page is intended only for participants of Decarbonization for Health Equity & Community Resilience.
-Attendees will receive the password after completely registration.
+Attendees will receive the password after completing registration.

 - Discover the architect’s role in accelerating a decarbonized built environment and meeting our shared needs though environmental justice, health equity, and community resiliency.